commercetools/commercetools-payment-integration-java/BUILD.md

 If you wish to use snapshots, https://oss.jfrog.com account should be configured.
 See https://blog.bintray.com/2014/02/11/bintray-as-pain-free-gateway-to-maven-central/ for more info.

+Snapshots could be published to oss using [Publish snapshots](#publish-snapshots-to-osssonatypeorg) guides.
-Instead of snapshots we recommend to use _alpha_, _beta_ etc version suffixes.
+If you need to publish test versions to bintray - use _alpha_, _beta_ etc suffixes.

+Use [publish-to-bintray.sh](./publish-to-bintray.sh) script for easier publishing process.

 After publishing to Bintray artifacts are available in [Bintray Download](http://dl.bintray.com/commercetools/maven/com/commercetools/payment/) but still not available in [JCenter](https://jcenter.bintray.com/com/commercetools/payment/).